 The hotel boasts a historic past.
 In the late 1880s, Jekyll Island became a winter retreat for America's wealthiest, including the Rockefellers, Pulitzers, and Morgans.
 The Jekyll Island Club was considered to be the most exclusive club in the world, and its membership possessed one-sixth of the world's wealth.
 Visits by these wealthy citizens led to historical events at the Club, including the formation of the Federal Reserve System (1910), and the first transcontinental phone call (1915).

-Air transportation is available into nearby Brunswick, Georgia (15 miles) as well as international airports in Savannah (60 miles) and Jacksonville (60 miles).
-The Jekyll Island Club Hotel provides transportation to and from the Brunswick Airport ($50 each way up to 2 persons with each additional person is $15), the Savannah Airport ($130 each way for up to 2 persons with each additional person is $25) and the Jacksonville Airport ($100 each way for up to 2 persons with each additional person is $25).
-Please contact the hotel directly to arrange transportation.
+Air transportation is available into nearby Brunswick, Georgia (15 miles) as well as international airports in Savannah (90 miles) and Jacksonville (60 miles).
+The Jekyll Island Club Hotel highly recommends EDWARD Transportation to and from Brunswick Airport, Savannah Airport, and the Jacksonville Airport.
 Rental cars are also available at each airport.